stenczelt/pkp-lego/matlab-intro.rst

 Matlab is a programming language and tool designed specifically for science applications.
 Mathematical constructs and operations, such as vectors and matrix multiplications, are first-order elements of this language.

 You will program your EV3 brick using a custom Matlab extension.
-But before we get to the EV3-specific commands, we'll look at the core Matlab language first.
+But before we get to the EV3-specific commands we'll look at the core Matlab language first.

 Let's dive straight into it!